guardrails-ai/guardrails/docs/index.md

 Guardrails is a Python package that lets a user add structure, type and quality guarantees to the outputs of large language models (LLMs).
 Guardrails:

-✅ does pydantic-style validation of LLM outputs,
+- does pydantic-style validation of LLM outputs.
+This includes semantic validation such as checking for bias in generated text, checking for bugs in generated code, etc.
-✅ takes corrective actions (e.g. reasking LLM) when validation fails,
+- takes corrective actions (e.g. reasking LLM) when validation fails,
-✅ enforces structure and type guarantees (e.g. JSON).
+- enforces structure and type guarantees (e.g. JSON).

 ## 🚒 Under the hood